nunchistudio/hashibox/documentation/waypoint.md

 ---
+location: "/documentation/waypoint.md"
-title: Adding Waypoint
+title: "Adding Waypoint"
 ---

-# Adding Waypoint
+# {% $markdoc.frontmatter.title %}

 In some cases, you may want to use [Waypoint](https://www.waypointproject.io/), allowing developers to deploy, manage, and observe their applications through a